STERILE DOSAGE FORM

 -these are given in between the first and second cervical vertebrae.

 -this route is used to withdraw c.s.f. ( cerebrospinal fluid) for diagnostic purposes.

 - peridural injections.

--so it is that portion of vertebral canal not occupied by the duramater and its contents.
+-so it is that portion of the vertebral canal not occupied by the dura mater and its contents.

-– this route is sometimes used for giving spinal anaesthesia in special cases.
+– this route is sometimes used for giving spinal anesthesia in special cases.

 - intra- articular injections

-– these injections are given into the liquid that lubricate the articulating ends of bones in a joint.
+– these injections are given into the liquid that lubricates the articulating ends of bones in a joint.

 - intracerebral injections